zopefoundation/z3c.pt/README.txt

 Overview
 --------

-The z3c.pt package provides an alternative implementation of the TAL template language including i18n.
-It also provides a simple text template class that allows expression interpolation.
+The z3c.pt package provides a fast template engine that supports the following dialects of the attribute template language:

+* Zope TAL
+* Zope i18n
+* Genshi

+Non-structural documents are supported through Genshi's variable interpolation syntax which is also available for XML templates.

-Casual benchmarks pegs it 12x more performant than ``zope.pagetemplate``.
+Casual benchmarks pegs it 16x more performant than the reference implementations for Zope TAL and Genshi.

 In a nutshell:

-* Templates are parsed and compiled into Python bytecode
+* Templates are serialized and compiled into Python bytecode
-* While rendering only Python code is executed and no parsing happens
 * Pluggable expression implementation
-* Support for expression interpolation using the ${<expression>}-format
-* Non-XML friendly

-Note: The METAL macro language is not supported.
+Note: Zope's METAL macro language is not supported.

 Usage